Inthat6810545999/final-project-compro-2/DESCRIPTION.md

 - The original proposal included multiple playable character classes.
 The final version ships with a single class (Sausage Man) with a balanced, complete skill set.
 The class-select screen is present but only one class is available.
 - The level-up system was simplified — the `level_reached` field remains in the CSV for compatibility, but the in-run level-up UI was removed in favour of item-based progression only.
+- Boss multi-phase behaviors were scoped down to single-phase patterns for the submission deadline; phase transitions remain a documented planned feature.

 ---